Last Updated on April 3, 2023 by Jada Glover

 Seek Help from a Health Coach

-If you still think that your metabolism has not boosted and you are not losing your pregnancy weight after putting in a lot of effort then it you might want to reach out to a health coach to further evaluate your lifestyle and nutrition or you could consider my L.E.A.N.
-Mamas program.
+If you still think that your metabolism has not boosted and you are not losing your pregnancy weight after putting in a lot of effort then it you might want to reach out to a health coach to further evaluate your lifestyle and nutrition or you could consider my Postpartum Weight Loss Program for Breastfeeding Moms.